Most people do struggle to take that very first step when needing counseling.

 How does your marriage and family situation affect how you counsel people?

-The answers you receive to these questions should help you as you take further steps to find someone who can help you.
+The answers you receive to these questions should help you as you take further steps to find someone who can help.
+Remember, you’re actually meeting with a “person,” not just a professional.
+How this person views life and how this person cares for others will most certainly affect your counseling relationship.
+We trust you’ll be able to find someone to help you.